lecture

 The 34th Annual Helen Clark Berlind Symposium

 Inspired by the 114th Annual Exhibition – The Audacity of Paint, panelists include artists represented in the exhibition: Sally Egbert, Julia Jo, and Sue McNally.
-1 – 2 p.m.
-Artist […]
+The panel will be moderated […]

 Bringing the masters home: Michelangelo, Raphael and Leonardo on the Renaissance table